swaldman/sbt-ethereum/src/main/paradox/tasks/eth/contract/abi.md

 [info] Refreshing caches.
 [success] Total time: 20 s, completed Mar 18, 2021, 1:16:31 AM
 ```

+@@@

+@@@ warning

+**Directly pasted ABIs cannot include newlines!**

+If you are directly pasting an ABI into the console (rather than providing a URL or file path, or importing from _Etherscan_), it can't be a pretty-printed ABI with newlines. _sbt-ethereum_ expects you to "hit return" only after
+you have pasted the ABI text.
+If you have a pretty-printed ABI, condense it, for example using sites like [this](https://codebeautify.org/jsonminifier).

+@@@

+@@@ div {.keydesc}

 **Example (directly pasted JSON ABI):**